-The ratio I use it about 1 tablespoon of chia seeds to 4 tablespoons of water.
-I’ve seen another ratio of 1 tablespoons of chia seeds to 6 tablespoons of water (1:6).
+The ratio I use is about 1 tablespoon of chia seeds to 4 tablespoons of water.
+I’ve seen another ratio of 1 tablespoon of chia seeds to 6 tablespoons of water (1:6).
 This would give a less dense consistency.

-I recommend to experiment and find what you like.
+I recommend experimenting and finding what you like.
 Start with the 1:4 ratio, and if you like that, then stick it with.